 M1 IRAs (traditional and rollover) and M1 Roth IRAs are excellent accounts to supplement your workplace 401(k) and build extra cash for retirement!

 M1 is in a class of its own when it comes to investing.
-You have the best of both a robo-advisor with managed portfolios and the opportunity to buy and sell individual stocks and funds.
+You have the best of both a robo-advisor with managed portfolios and the opportunity to buy and sell individual stocks, funds and cryptocurrency.
 The secret sauce is that M1 Finance rebalances your portfolio back to your preferred asset allocation, for free.

 M1 Pies are the label M1 Finance gives to a group of investments.
 Actually, M1 uses the word pie in place of portfolio when describing your the percent of each asset that you own.
 Pie is the name that M1 Finance gives to it’s investment portfolios, because when grouped together in their particular asset allocations, or percentages, the portfolio looks like a pie.

-You can customize your M1 pies by selecting individual stocks and ETFs in the percentages that you prefer.
+You can customize your M1 pies by selecting individual stocks, ETFs and digital coins in the percentages that you prefer.
 You can add in expert pies as well.
 You might own 10% each in eight stocks and 20% in a global income expert pie.

 We’ll start by delving into the pre-made expert pies.
 The M1 expert pies are created to mirror many investment strategies.
 Expert pies give you an opportunity to invest in a pre-made portfolio of funds and or stocks that fit within a specific strategy.